carbon-design-system/carbon/docs/guides/support.md

 threads in our support channels, here are some responses that can help get the conversation started in case you get stuck.

-- “Could you share more about you’ve already tried?”
+- “Could you share more about what you’ve already tried?”
 - “Can you share more about your use-case?”
 - “Can you add a repro (reproduction) using Stackblitz?”
 - “After searching through FILL IN RESOURCE HERE, I was able to find this and